Share:

 }

-And this is how we reach our A* pathfinding in React.js!
+And this is how we reach our A* pathfinding algorithm in ReactJS and find the shortest route!

 Below I’m pasting links to code and demo: